-- (a) take into account - (i) the type and performance and handling characteristics of the aircraft and any relevant conditions in its certificate of airworthiness. - (ii) the composition of the crew of the aircraft; - (iii) the physical characteristics of the relevant aerodrome and its surroundings; - (iii) the dimensions of the runways which may be selected for use; - (v) whether or not there are in use at the relevant aerodrome any visual or other aids, to assist aircraft in approach, landing or take-off, being aids which the crew of the aircraft are trained and equipped to use; - (vi) the procedure for approach, landing and take-off which may be adopted according to whether there are in use any aids under sub paragraph (a) (v); - (b) establish, in relation to each runway which may be selected for use, aerodrome operating minima appropriate to each set of circumstances which can reasonably be expected. - (6) An aircraft shall not commence a flight at a time when - the cloud ceiling or the runway visual range at the aerodrome of departure is less than the relevant minimum specified for takeoff; or - (b) according to the information available to the commander of the aircraft, there is a likelihood that it would not be able, without flying in breach of paragraph (7), to commence or continue an approach to landing at the aerodrome of intended destination at the estimated time of arrival there or at any alternate aerodrome at a time at which according to a reasonable estimate the aircraft would arrive there. - (7) An aircraft shall not - (a) commence or continue an approach to landing at an aerodrome if the runway visual range at that aerodrome is, at the time, less than the specified minimum for landing, except that an approach to landing may be continued if, when the commander of the aircraft receives information that the runway visual range is less than the specified minimum for landing -
+- (iv) the dimensions of the runways which may be selected for use; - (v) whether or not there are in use at the relevant aerodrome any visual or other aids, to assist aircraft in approach, landing or take-off, being aids which the crew of the aircraft are trained and equipped to use; - (vi) the procedure for approach, landing and take-off which may be adopted according to whether there are in use any aids under sub paragraph (a)(v); - (b) establish, in relation to each runway which may be selected for use, aerodrome operating minima appropriate to each set of circumstances which can reasonably be expected. - (6) An aircraft shall not commence a flight at a time when - - (a) the cloud ceiling or the runway visual range at the aerodrome of departure is less than the relevant minimum specified for take-off; or - (b) according to the information available to the commander of the aircraft, there is a likelihood that it would not be able, without flying in breach of paragraph (7), to commence or continue an approach to landing at the aerodrome of intended destination at the estimated time of arrival there or at any alternate aerodrome at a time at which according to a reasonable estimate the aircraft would arrive there. - (7) An aircraft shall not - - (a) commence or continue an approach to landing at an aerodrome if the runway visual range at that aerodrome is, at the time, less than the specified minimum for landing, except that an approach to landing may be continued if, when the commander of the aircraft receives information that the runway visual range is less than the specified minimum for landing - - (i) the aircraft is below the specified decision height; - (ii) the specified visual reference has been established at the decision height and is maintained; and